Mujahideen Shura Council (Iraq): Formation and names

 AQI continued to claim responsibility for attacks through the new council.
-Other sources called the council Mujahideen Shura Council in Iraq or Mujaheddin Consultative Council.
+Other sources called the council Mujahideen Shura Council in Iraq or Mujahideen Consultative Council.
 Around 25 April 2006, a videotape of Abu Musab al-Zarqawi was released bearing the organization's logo.

 Structure

 Little is known about the organizational structure of the Council, in large part due to the shadowy nature of the organization itself.
 Al-Qaeda in Iraq was the most powerful and visible group in the MSC.
 Because of the multiple leaders the Shura Council had, there seems to have been no disruption in the Shura Council's ability to carry out attacks, with more than 1,600 Iraqi civilians killed in the month after Zarqawi's death, the largest number killed in a month to that date.
 Elements of the Shura Council's organization from the top to the bottom remain fluid due both to the nature of its aims and methods as well as its loose confederation.
 It was speculated that the group was dominated by al Qaeda in Iraq and that Zarqawi's death dealt a severe blow to the unity of the Council.
 Aside from the murky workings of the Shura Council's leadership it is known that the Council has rather smooth operations when it comes to propaganda, the Council's propaganda czar, Murasel, regularly posted updates, criticisms, and praises for the Council's own acts of violence on a semi-daily basis at blogspot.com.